 Keeping records of improvements such as a kitchen remodel, a new roof or a new deck is also important.
 On a rental property, you depreciate them along with the house, allowing you to write off loss of value from age on your taxes.
 On either investment or personal property, they affect the basis.
 A $10,000 kitchen remodel adds $10,000 to the basis, which lowers your capital gains when you sell.

-Once you sell or otherwise dispose of a piece of real estate, you should still hang on to your records for three or six years in case of audits.
+Once you sell or otherwise dispose of a piece of real estate, you should still hang on to your records for three or six years in case the IRS decides to audit you.
 If for any reason you don't file a tax return for the year you sell, the IRS has no time limit on audits, so you're smart to retain your paperwork.
-Keep everything organized so you can find information when you need it: current records should be separate from material from previous tax years, for instance.
+Keep everything organized so you can find information when you need it: current records should also be kept separate from material from previous tax years, for instance.

 - Jupiterimages/Comstock/Getty Images